Is a mean girl in the office beating up on your self-esteem and confidence? The workplace is full of tales of mean, moody and bitchy female bosses.

 Jake is the most creative marketing person I have ever worked with, but he misses every deadline and it is costing us money.
 I may have to let him go.

 Women Are Emotionally Expressive

-Women are hard-wired to be moodier.
-Swedish researchers used brain imaging to monitor differences in emotion responses in the male and female brains.
+Women are hard-wired to be woodier.
+Swedish researchers used brain imaging to monitor differences in emotional responses in the male and female brains.
 When shown negative emotional images, females showed more brain activity.
 Women were more emotionally stimulated by negative images and experiences than men.
 Thus, the doctors concluded that women are more emotionally expressive.

 It is always better not to lose one’s cool, but the more emotionally expressive boss may actually be more empathetic and considerate.